How A Real Estate Mogul Juggles Work & Her 3 Sons

 10:30 a.m.
 Conduct an interview with a top candidate for the position of executive assistant.
 One ad garnered 500 applicants.
 I am excited to welcome a new member onto the team.

 11:30 a.m.
-Video conference call with our PR team to review the Art Basel programme for the Wynwood Walls, an outdoor street art museum that we own and curate.
+Video conference call with our PR team to review the Art Basel program for the Wynwood Walls, an outdoor street art museum that we own and curate.

 Advertisement